The following is an excerpt from my book LLC vs. S-Corp vs. C-Corp Explained in 100 Pages or Less.

 Generally speaking, every partner in a partnership has unlimited liability for all of the partnership’s debts.
 (Note: Limited partnerships, which we’ll be discussing momentarily, work somewhat differently.)
 It’s very much like a sole proprietor’s unlimited liability but with one crucial difference: You’re now personally responsible for debts of the business, even if you had nothing to do with creating them.

 EXAMPLE: Tom and Jennifer run a local newspaper, and their business is organized as a partnership.
-One week while Jennifer is on vacation, Tom reprints—without permission—an article from another newspaper.
+One week while Jennifer is on vacation, Tom reprints — without permission — an article from another newspaper.
 The other paper decides to sue for copyright infringement.
-Even though Jennifer had nothing to do with the legal infraction, the other newspaper can sue her for the entire amount of the debt, should it decide to.
+Even though Jennifer had nothing to do with the legal infraction, she could potentially be held liable for the entire amount of the judgment.
 Such is the risk of being a partner in a partnership.

-Of course, Jennifer would likely be successful if she took Tom to court to sue for the amount that she ended up paying.
+Of course, Jennifer could potentially be successful if she took Tom to court to sue for the amount that she ended up paying.
 But she’d still be out the cost of the legal fees, not to mention the hassle involved.

 Partners as Agents of the Partnership